kdm9/birdnet-labeller/README.md

 Then, in Audacity: File -> Import -> Audio -> Select the wav file, and File -> Import -> Labels -> Select the labels.txt file.
 You should see the labels pop up at the correct times.

+# Why?

+There are a bunch of GUIs for Birdnet analysis, however I typically want to edit and compose soundscapes in Audacity rather than just find a list of birds.
+So, I needed a way to import birdnet calls into audacity, hence this script.
+Other, possibly better, solutions probably exist; this was largely a learning exercise that ended up being useful.